motlatsimoea/Django-React-Redux/README.md

 - Accessing global states from different components and dispatching actions were learned using `useEffect()` and `useDispatch()`.

 - I learned how to combine Django backend and React frontend after building both projects separately.
+- Research, research, research.
+The most important thing is learning how to research for solutions.
+Most issues you will have face have been faced by someone else.
+It's much more effecient to try to find this solution, undertand it, then apply it to your project than it is to start from scratch.

+- Be a problem solver.
+Building web projects, like in most fields, is about being a problem solver.
+Solutions do not always have to be
+  'elegant'.
+They just need to work and be sustainable.
+You need to love solving problems in the chosen field.